top of page

 This verse illustrates the paradoxical effect of the law on human behavior.
 Paul argues that sin takes the opportunity provided by the commandment to make a person aware of all kinds of sinful desires, such as coveting.
 Before knowing the law, sin was "dead" in the sense that it was inactive or unnoticed, but the commandment brings sin into the open, making people aware of their sinful tendencies.
 This passage underscores the idea that while the law is good, its interaction with human nature under the power of sin leads to increased awareness and manifestation of sin.

-Verse 9: "Once I was alive apart from the law; but when the commandment came, sin sprang to life and I died."
+9 I was alive once without the law, but when the commandment came, sin revived and I died.

 Paul reflects on a time when he felt "alive" or "happy in sin without guilt" before the law became fully known to him.
 However, once he understood the commandment, the law exposed his sinful nature, which had been dormant or unnoticed before.
 This means that sin came alive and led to spiritual death, illustrating how the law exposes sin but does not save from it.